Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 Now that your final file is ready, we want to upload it to your Buzzsprout podcast hosting.
 Start by creating a free Buzzsprout Account.

 Then log in to your account, click Upload Podcast Episode and drag your audio file onto the page.
-After the uploading file, you can add the name and write the description for that podcast episode.
+After uploading the file, you can add the name and write the description for that podcast episode.

 Step 6: Podcast Artwork and Categories

-Create artwork for your episode
+Create artwork for your episode.